1000grams/decoded/README.md

 `music_supervisor`, and `review_only`.
 Artists in the `artist` group are redirected to the dashboard after signing in.

+## Login Lambda Function
+`backend/lambda/loginHandler.js` exposes the same sign‑in logic under an `/auth/login` endpoint.
+Deploy it with the same CloudFormation templates used for the sign‑in handler if you want both routes available.

 ## Pitch Lambda Function
 The sync licensing pitch handler at `backend/lambda/pitchHandler/index.js` sends templated emails via SES.
 Package and upload the code to S3: